Master of Arts in Teaching (MAT)

-If you submit an application for the Master of Arts in Teaching program no later than the application deadline for round 3, you will be sent a separate application for the Leo F. Buscaglia Endowed Fellowship, which awards up to $50,000 to two students.
+If you submit an application for the Master of Arts in Teaching program no later than the application deadline for round 3, you will be sent a separate application for the Leo F. Buscaglia Endowed Fellowship, which awards up to $50,000 to three students.
 Scholarship recipients of the Buscaglia award will be notified after admission.

 You may also view USC Rossier’s list of additional scholarships, fellowships and grants that may require an additional application. he university offers some institutional scholarships as well.

 As a Master of Arts in Teaching student, you are eligible to apply for several forms of financial aid.
 After you apply, the USC Financial Aid Office will determine your need and process your summary document, which will consist mostly of federal loans.
 In addition, USC participates in a variety of private student loan programs.